 - Buy something eligible for points earn at BP—fuel, food, etc.

 - Pick up a temporary Velocity card before you pay

 - Swipe the temporary card, then pay as normal

-- Within 48 hours, join Velocity and register the temporary card at velocityfrequentflyer.com/bp using promo code BPJOIN500
+- Within 48 hours of the purchase, join Velocity using this link and promo code BPJOIN500

-The bonus points should be credited within 5 weeks, and the offer runs for purchases made on temporary cards until 31st December.
+The bonus points should be credited within five weeks, and the offer runs for purchases made on temporary cards until 31 March 2018.

 You can then use Velocity family transfers to pool points earned from new accounts.